gabrieltmjr/next-js-tutorial/README.md

 The code is divided in the steps by following the tutorial that is present in the links below.<br>
 Each step is a different commit.

+**Warning:** Dependencies are not included in this repository.
+Make sure to install them if you follow these commits

 ## Next JS Tutorials followed

 1. [Next JS - From JavaScript to React](https://nextjs.org/learn/foundations/from-javascript-to-react)<br>